mglantz/advanced-networking-workshop/labs/lab-1/README.md

 A very common operational task which fits what we have learned like a glove, is troubleshooting.
 Let's have a look at a practical example, which is helping to troubleshoot connectivity issues for a server to a leaf/access switch.
 The idea is that we get a playbook which will print out the ARP table for a given port.

-:boom: Create a playbook which use the arista.eos.eos_command module to display the ARP table on a specific port, also ensure that:
+:boom: Task 1: Create a playbook which use the arista.eos.eos_command module to display the ARP table on a specific port, also ensure that:
 * Call the playbook arp_check.yml
 * The name of the port we look at should be set using a variable called interface_name, allowing us to set it at runtime.
 * Name the variable interface_name set it to be Ethernet9 by default.
 * You print out the registered result using the debug module.

 <details>
-<summary>Show hint</summary>
+<summary>:unlock: Show hint: Task 1</summary>
 <p>

 Use the Arista CLI command: